 Separate Speakers#

-To get transcriptions with speaker labels, use speaker diarization, which recognizes different speakers in the audio and assigns each recognized word a speaker tag.
+To get transcriptions with speaker labels, use speaker diarization, which recognizes different speakers in the audio and assigns each recognized token a speaker tag.

 Example#